Impossible to accumulate $1 million in a TFSA? Think again!

 Senior Wealth Management Advisor and Portfolio Manager

 National Bank Financial – Wealth Management (NBFWM) is a division of National Bank Financial Inc. (NBF) and a trademark belonging to National Bank of Canada (NBC) used under licence by NBF.
-NBF is a member of the Investment Industry Regulatory Organization of Canada (IIROC) and of the Canadian Investor Protection Fund (CIPF) and a wholly-owned subsidiary of NBC, which is a public company listed on the Toronto Stock Exchange (TSX: NA).
+NBF is a member of the Canadian Investment Regulatory Organization (CIRO) and of the Canadian Investor Protection Fund (CIPF) and a wholly-owned subsidiary of NBC, which is a public company listed on the Toronto Stock Exchange (TSX: NA).

 We have produced this outlook to provide you with our opinion on various investment solutions and considerations that may apply to your investment portfolio.
 This outlook reflects solely our opinions and not necessarily those of National Bank.
 We have endeavoured to apply our best judgment and professional experience in expressing our opinions as managers monitoring a broad spectrum of investments.
 This report therefore contains our informed opinion, and is not an analysis of research from National Bank Financial’s Research Department.